MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/control-flow.md

 ### Time-Ordered Composition ###

 We can go still further by thinking of flow control in terms of partial application and classical functions, and can model even fairly sophisticated quantum concepts in terms of classical flow control.
-This analogy is made precise by the recognition that unitary operators correspond exactly to the side effects of calling operations, such that any decomposition of unitary operators in terms of other unitary operators correpsonds to constructing a particular calling sequence for classical subroutines which emit instructions to act particular unitary operators.
+This analogy is made precise by the recognition that unitary operators correspond exactly to the side effects of calling operations, such that any decomposition of unitary operators in terms of other unitary operators corresponds to constructing a particular calling sequence for classical subroutines which emit instructions to act as particular unitary operators.
 Under this view, `Bind` is precisely the representation of the matrix product, since `Bind([A, B])(target)` is equivalent to `A(target); B(target);`, which in turn is the calling sequence corresponding to $BA$.

 A more sophisticated example is the [Trotter–Suzuki expansion](https://arxiv.org/abs/math-ph/0506007v1).